ibliskavka/bliskavka-com/source/_posts/cdk-customize-roles-resolution-error-policy-synthesizer.md

 ---
-title: "Resolution error: PolicySynthesizer at 'PolicySynthesizer' should be created in the scope of a Stack, but no Stack found"
+title: 'CDK Resolution error: PolicySynthesizer should be created in the scope of a Stack, but no Stack found'
 date: 2024-02-16 10:47:00
 categories:
   - Troubleshooting